material-admin/doc-material-components/cards-examples/Android/Android-card-article.md

 # Card

-A [card](https://material.io/components/cards/) contain content and actions about a single subject.
+A [card](https://material.io/components/cards/) contains content and actions about a single subject.

 ![Elevated card wtih a secondary title and two actions: Action 1 and Action 2 in purple](assets/generic-card-type-elevated.png)